Skip to content Skip to footer

 A global environment – Just like the space industry

 The space sector is inherently global, and pursuing a career in this field means embracing work in an international environment.
-The Space Technologies programme prepares students for this challenge, offering courses taught entirely in English by international faculty.
-The program fosters a multicultural exchange for national and international students.
+The Space Engineering & Space Technologies programmes prepare students for this challenge, offering courses taught entirely in English by international faculty.
+The programs foster a multicultural exchange for national and international students.

 Practical approach to studying

-Students work on real-world projects, including satellite construction, satellite data analysis, lunar payload development, and regolith research.
+Thanks to their involvement in student research clubs, students work on real-world projects, including satellite construction, satellite data analysis, astrobiology, lunar payload development, and regolith research.
 These projects allow students to apply theoretical knowledge in practice from the very first months of their studies.

-Through direct involvement in project and teamwork, students develop both technical and soft skills, gaining experience that meets the real demands of the space sector.
+Through direct participation in project work and teamwork, students develop both technical and soft skills, gaining experience that meets the real demands of the space sector.

 Stopka